Welcome to the ERGO UK web site!

 ERGO will continue to post regular updates on the Test Case to this website.

 FCA Guidance for insurers

-In light of the judgment in the Test Case, ERGO has been considering whether claims and complaints from those policyholders that were advised that their claims or complaints are potentially affected by the final resolution of the Test Case are impacted by the judgment.
-ERGO is in the process of providing additional information to individual policyholders with regards the status of those claims or complaints in line with the FCA Guidance.
+In light of the judgment at first instance in the Test Case, ERGO has been considering whether claims and complaints from those policyholders that were advised that their claims or complaints are potentially affected by the final resolution of the Test Case are impacted by that judgment.
+ERGO has been providing additional information to individual policyholders with regards the status of those claims or complaints in line with the FCA Guidance.